 When left alone for too long, gum disease can easily lead to the breakdown of the bone and gum tissue holding teeth in place.
 With the help of our expert periodontist at Healthy Smiles Dental Care, we can both diagnose and treat gum disease with a treatment that best suits your needs.
 Should you prefer them over traditional methods, dental implants can also be used to replace teeth that are no longer salvageable.
-Feel free to call us today if you’d like to schedule a consultation or address any concerns you may have about your gums.
+Feel free to call us today if you’d like to schedule a consultation or address any concerns you may have with gum disease treatment in Chelsea, MI.

 In order to remove plaque and tartar causing your gum infection, we need to perform two deep cleaning procedures.
 This includes scaling and root planing.
 With scaling, we remove bacteria from areas above and below the gumline.
 This is crucial to stop the infection from spreading further.
 After your gums are cleaned, we can begin root planing, which involves smoothing out the surface of the roots.
 This works to reduce the number of rough surfaces, making it more difficult for bacteria to build up.
 It also simplifies the healing process, allowing the roots to reattach more easily.